oneal2000/DRAGIN/README.md

         └── result.tsv # Evaluation results
 ```

-The elements in `output.txt` are as follows
+The elements in `output.txt` are as follows:

 ```json
 {